stts-se/wikispeech-server/README.md

   * debug_mode: python flask setting to reload when files are edited. (default: False)
 * Audio settings
   * audio_tmpdir: output directory for soundfiles.
 This directory needs to exist. (default: ./wikispeech_server/tmp)
-  * audio_url_prefix: how the soundfiles should be served.
-Change this for production, and serve through eg. apache. (default: http://localhost:10000/audio)
 * Services
   * lexicon: url to lexicon server. (default: http://localhost:8787)
   * marytts: url to marytts server. (default: http://localhost:59125/process)